Seabridge Gold: Other holdings

 In December 2020 Seabridge acquired the Snowfield Property from Pretium Resources Inc. ("Pretivm").
 The Snowfield Property hosts a large gold resource immediately adjacent to Seabridge's 100%-owned KSM gold-copper project in northeast British Columbia, Canada adding 25.9 million oz of M&I gold resources.
 The Company is in the process of updating the KSM preliminary feasibility study to incorporate Snowfield into the project design.

 The Iskut Project was obtained with the closing of Seabridge's acquisition of SnipGold Corp. in June, 2016.
-The Iskut Project includes the former high grade gold Johnny Mountain Mine and the copper-gold Bronson Slope deposit.
+The Iskut Project now knows as Bronson Corridor Project includes the former high grade gold Johnny Mountain Mine and the copper-gold Bronson Slope deposit.

 The 2017 drill program confirmed the presence of a gold-bearing intermediate sulfidation epithermal system within the Quartz Rise lithocap.
 Subsequent work has found the potential for a large porphyry system below the lithocap which will be targeted in 2020 drilling.
 In conjunction with its exploration program, Seabridge is undertaking environmental work to carry out remediation programs to mitigate impacts of historical mining activity as well as community engagement.

 Snowstorm Project was purchased in June 2017.
 Seabridge purchased a 100% interest in Snowstorm from PFR Gold Holdings (formerly Paulson Gold Holdings) for 700,000 Seabridge common shares and 500,000 common share purchase warrants exercisable for four years.
 Additional payments of $2.5 million are due on condition of exploration activities and $5 million upon delineation of additional gold resources.
 An initial drill program in 2019 has targeted a possible Getchell Trend type of high grade gold deposit.

 In May 2020 Seabridge acquired the 3 Aces project in Canada’s Yukon for 300,000 Seabridge common shares, potential future cash payments totalling $2.25 million, and continuing royalty participation in the project by the previous owner.
 3 Aces is a district scale, orogenic-gold project consisting of 1,536 claims covering approximately 350 km² located in a readily accessible part of southeastern Yukon.
 Historical work has identified a broad area of gold-in-soil extending more than 20 kilometers (12.4 miles) along strike and recent drilling in the Central Core Area has intersected high-grade, near surface gold mineralization.
 Exploration activities are planned at 3 Aces in 2021.